 With steam locomotive 5917 reaching the end of its tyre life, use was limited to a few Kiama Picnic Trains at the end of 2016 and a very special Hunter Valley parallel run with heritage diesel-electric locomotive 4204, hauling The Blue Zephyr train.

-While our steam locomotive is now having new tyres fixed to the wheels, we continue to run heritage diesel-electric tours utilising The Blue Zephyr train set — such as our Australia Day tour to Kiama over the past two years, Day tours to Orange and the first train to return to Rylstone during Easter 2018.
+While 5917 was having new tyres fixed to the wheels, we continue to run heritage diesel-electric tours utilising The Blue Zephyr train set — such as our Australia Day tour to Kiama, Day tours to Orange and the first train to return to Rylstone during Easter 2018.

-Steam locomotive 5917 is expected to be back hauling Picnic Trains in the second half of 2018, while we also work at having former broad gauge Victorian Railways R766 active on the NSW standard gauge.
+Steam locomotive 5917 is expected to be back hauling Picnic Trains in May 2019, while we also work at having former broad gauge Victorian Railways R766 active on the NSW standard gauge.

 We are currently running a fund-raiser for the all-important radio allowing R766 to run on the train networks.
 Please visit the R766 Restoration link to make a donation.

-The tours are operated by the Lachlan Valley Railway Society, a not-for-profit organisation based in Cowra, NSW.
+The tours are operated by Sydney Rail Services.
 Any earnings from our trains are put back into the ongoing care and maintenance of the locomotives and carriages.